Hypermobility Exercises to Avoid — and How to Move Safely with hEDS or HSD

 Then we layer stability and strength in gradually – there is no rush.
 We start low and go slow.
 We want true stability before we add in load.

-I spent a lot of time researching and exploring the breath and facilitating movement that integrates with the breath to make movement easier and more fluid.
+I have spent a lot of time researching and exploring the breath and facilitating movement that integrates with the breath to make movement easier and more fluid.

 Fix: Spend time observing the breath first, noticing how you breathe without judgment.